Local Help for Local People

 Our Board of Directors

-Phillip was associated with Andrew & Co LLP (Solicitors in Lincoln and Newark) for almost forty years.
+After being associated with Andrew & Co LLP (Solicitors in Lincoln and Newark) for almost forty years, retirement arrived.

 Dr Katie Moloney

 Dr Katie Moloney is a local GP from Sutton on Trent and has been with the practice since 2010.
 Dr Moloney is the clinical lead at the practice for Asthma, Family Planning, Men & Women’s General Health, Cancer, Palliative Care, Hypothyroid, Dementia & Stroke.